-Before going into the Extra Trees algorithm, make sure that you have a solid knowledge of Decision Trees and Random Forest algorithm because the Extra Trees algorithm uses those algorithms with slight changes.
+Before going into the Extra Trees algorithm, make sure you have a solid knowledge of the Decision Trees and Random Forest algorithm because the Extra Trees algorithm uses those algorithms with slight changes.

 Best Machine Learning Books for Beginners and Experts

 As Machine Learning becomes more and more widespread, both beginners and experts need to stay up to date on the latest advancements.
 For beginners, check out the best Machine Learning books that can help to get a solid understanding of the basics.
 For experts, reading these books can help to keep pace with the ever-changing landscape.
 In either case, a few key reasons for checking out these books can be beneficial.